nodrogluap/maxwell/README.md

 ### Running check_bulk_data.exe (Windows)
 Example:
 ```
-C:\Directory\path\to\minioncapstone> check_bulk_data.exe C:\Directory\path\to\bulk.fast5 100 512000 1200
+C:\Directory\path\to\maxwell> check_bulk_data.exe C:\Directory\path\to\bulk.fast5 100 512000 1200
 ```
 The above example will return 1200 reads starting at position 512000 from channel 100

-## magenta_short_index
+## magenta_index
 Indexes either a FastA, directory of Fast5 files, or a Bulk Fast5 file and writes the output to a set of files.
-These files are reference genomes that will be used for the matching in magenta and ont_simple_client.
+These files are reference genomes that will be used for the matching in Magenta and Maxwell.
 Data in files generated can either be in floats or shorts.
-Options for magenta_short_index are as follows:
+Options for maxwell_index are as follows:

 Options for selecting index input file type are (must run with **one** of the following):
 - -a (Index a bulk FastA file)